tium128/RESPLE/README.md

 * Multi-LiDAR odometry (MLO)
 * Multi-LiDAR-inertial Odometry (MLIO)

 These four variants have been tested in real-world datasets and our own experiments, covering aerial, wheeled, legged, and wearable platforms operating in indoor, urban, wild environments with diverse LiDAR types.
-We look forward to your comments and feedabck!
+We look forward to your comments and feedback!

 ### Dependencies
 Tested with [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) on Ubuntu 22.04